siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_2_basic_eln.md

         Comments:
             type: str
 ```
-Lets save the schema and instantiate an entry to
-see how it will look ike in NOMAD GUI.
+Let's save the schema and instantiate an entry to see how it will look like in the NOMAD GUI.

-The entry created contains all the quantites that we have created, however, it offers no means for user interactivity, i.e., input for the ELN.
+The entry created contains all the quantities that we have created; however, it offers no means for user interactivity, i.e., input for the ELN.

 In order to allow user input in your ELN, we need to instruct NOMAD how to deal with the different quantities using annotations.
-Annotations in NOMAD are created using the `m_annotation`.
+Annotations in NOMAD are created using the `m_annotations`.

 Annotations are named blocks of key-value pairs.
 ```yaml